First Pryority Bank

 Pryor, Oklahoma · FDIC Cert #4185

-First Pryority Bank is an FDIC-insured bank (Certificate #4185) with $450M in total assets and $405M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for First Pryority Bank, an FDIC-insured bank (Certificate #4185) with $450M in total assets and $405M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Pryor, Oklahoma, the bank maintains a Tier 1 capital ratio of 11.96% (Well-Capitalized) and a nonperforming loan ratio of 0.82%.
-BankHealthData assigns a composite Health Grade of B (68/100).
+BankHealthData assigns a composite Health Grade of B (68/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 First Pryority Bank (FDIC cert 4185) is a community bank — $450M in total assets, $405M in deposits, serving the Pryor, Oklahoma area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.